AstroPoseidon/Python_Programming_Internship/README.md

 # Python Projects

-This repository contains two Python projects:
+This repository contains three Python projects:

 1. **Quiz Game**: A multiple-choice quiz game with predefined questions.
 2. **Word Counter**: A program to count the number of words in a given text.
+3. **Expense Tracker**: A program to maintain and display expenses using a CSV file.

 # Project 1: Quiz Game